google-ar/WebARonTango/README.md

 ### <a name="GetATangoDevice">1.
 Get a Tango enabled device</a>

 In order to test this prototype browser, you will need a Tango enabled device.
 Tango is a hardware and software specification from Google to enable AR on mobile devices.
-Tango enabled devices include a wide field of view (FOV) camera and an infrared camera on top of the reguar RGB camera to provide advanced AR and real world understanding capabilities.
-Check out the [Supported Devices](#SupportedDevices) section for futher information.
+Tango enabled devices include a wide field of view (FOV) camera and an infrared camera on top of the regular RGB camera to provide advanced AR and real world understanding capabilities.
+Check out the [Supported Devices](#SupportedDevices) section for further information.

 ### <a name="InstallTheWebARonTangoAPK">2.
 Install the WebARonTango APK</a>